A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Introduction

-If the volatilities are of the precise form considered in \cite{Andreoli:2012}, explicit computations are possible and the evolution of $(v^X,v^Y)$ depends just on the jumps of $L^X$ and $L^Y$.
-The correlation of both increments and absolute increments of two assets at a certain time has been widely studied, especially because of its direct link with systemic risk and portfolio management (see for instance \cite{Embrechts:2002}, \cite{Brownlees:2012}), but here we deal with something more peculiar.
+If the volatilities are of the precise form considered in \cite{acdp}, explicit computations are possible and the evolution of $(\s^X,\s^Y)$ depends only on the jumps of $L^X$ and $L^Y$.
+The correlation of both increments and absolute increments of two assets at a certain time has been widely studied, especially because of its direct link with systemic risk and portfolio management (see for instance \cite{Embrechts:2002, Brownlees:2012}), but here we deal with something more peculiar.
 We consider the cross-correlation of absolute increments at different times, and compute how this correlation decays as the time difference increases.
-This issue has been addressed by Podobnik et al. in \cite{Podobnik:2007}, where they analyze the Dow Jones industrial and the S\&P500 indexes, and in \cite{Podobnik:2010}, \cite{Podobnik:2011}, where long range cross-correlations between magnitudes are found in a number of studies including nanodevices, atmospheric geophysics, seismology and finance.
-In our framework we find this explicit formula for the decay of cross-asset correlations between absolute returns depending on the time lag, analogous to the formula for the decay of autocorrelations (see Corollary \ref{corcorr}):
+This issue has been addressed by Podobnik et al. in \cite{Podobnik:2007}, where they analyze the Dow Jones Industrial and the S\&P500 indices, and in \cite{Podobnik:2010,Podobnik:2011}, where long range cross-correlations between magnitudes are found in a number of studies including nanodevices, atmospheric geophysics, seismology and finance.
+In our framework, we find this explicit formula for the decay of cross-asset correlations between absolute returns, depending on the time lag (see Corollary \ref{corcorr}):

-The quantities involved are constant parameters of the volatilities $v^X$ and $v^Y$, except from $S^X$ and $S^Y$ which are correlated exponential variables coming from the jump process $L=(L^X,L^Y)$.
-We apply this result to the two empirical time series, finding an excellent agreement between predictions of the model and empirical findings.
-In particular we find that from both modeling and empirical data the decay of autocorrelations and cross-correlations is almost coincident, and in particular it decays slowly over time, confirming this is a long-memory processes.
-On the other hand, we empirically find a non-significant cross-correlation between returns of FTSE and DJIA, even for very small time lags (see Fig. \ref{crosscorr}), and this is consistent with the model as well.
+The quantities involved are constant parameters of the volatilities $\s^X$ and $\s^Y$, except from $S^X$ and $S^Y$, which are correlated exponential variables coming from the jump process $L=(L^X,L^Y)$, and the two independent random variables $N$ (standard Gaussian) and $S$ (exponential).
+We compare this result to the two empirical time series of FTSE and DJIA, finding an excellent agreement between predictions of the model and empirical findings.
+In particular we find that from both model and empirical data the decay of autocorrelations and cross-correlations is almost coincident, and in particular it is slow over time, confirming that this is a long-memory processes.
+On the other hand, empirically we find a non-significant cross-correlation between returns of FTSE and DJIA, even for very small time lags, and this is consistent with the model as well.

-This is not surprising, since for both indexes there are no long-range autocorrelations of returns, and this is easily seen to be consistent with our model.
-In contrast, as already said, the decay of cross-correlation of absolute returns is very slow.
+This is not surprising, since for both indices there are no long-range autocorrelations of returns, and this is easily seen to be consistent with our model.
+In contrast, as already said, the decay of cross-correlation of absolute returns is very slow (see Fig. \ref{crosscorr}).